DenMue11/Coding-Challenge-For-Deutsche-Bank/README.md

 Some tickers did not trade in certain days.
 That was made visible in the tables with the DealingWithNoTrades class.
 With the addDaysOfNoTrade-function specified days can be added to the desired table.
 The days were no trades were made appear in the table with 0-values in all of their columns(except date).

 ### Creating Index
+The INDEX is created with the help of the IndexCreator class.
+With the createIndexDoubleArray of the IndexCreator class double arrays are created, that consist of the sum of ticker prices (min,max,first,last prices and daily traded volume).
+The double arrays are used to create the INDEX table.